Australian Permanent Residency

 Australian authorities take documentation seriously.
 Submitting false information or conflicting records can lead to long-term bans from reapplying.

-Mistakes to Avoid in Your Australia PR Application
+Mistakes to Avoid in Your PR Application

 To improve your approval chances, avoid the following errors: